watertap-org/watertap/docs/technical_reference/unit_models/uv_aop.rst

 **However, users may later unfix certain variables for optimization purposes.**

-When setting the configuration options to calculate the uv dose, the 'uv_dose' variable is no longer specified with either 'uv_intensity' and 'exposure_time' specified.
+When setting the configuration options to calculate the UV dose, the 'uv_dose' variable is no longer specified with either 'uv_intensity' and 'exposure_time' specified.
 Additionally, there are 7 newly introduced variables must be fixed.
 This is a net result of 13 degrees of freedom.
 Newly utilized variables that must be fixed include:

 .. csv-table::